 SEND ideas for home learning

 Community Code of Conduct

 Regular attendance at school is important and Redbridge is determined to improve attendance and to reduce unauthorised absence at all its schools.
-From this date forward, St Antony’s Catholic Primary School will be adopting the Redbridge recommended absences will be authorised for a , and only granted for circumstances defined as exceptional by the policy, (not holidays).
-Please see attached the Attendance Policy – a copy will also be available on our school website.
+St Antony’s Catholic Primary School adopts the Redbridge recommended absences will be authorised for a , and only granted for circumstances defined as exceptional by the policy, (not holidays).
+Please see the Attendance Policy.

 The (EWO) from the Local Authority, closely monitors pupil attendance and a fine of up to £120 may be issued for unauthorised absence.